rsunder90/Prime-List-Calculator/README.md

 Endpoints:

-{host}:8080/calculatePrimes - This is a POST endpoint looking for two parameters, start and end (both integers).
-Returns an ID that should be used with the second endpoint
+-{host}:8080/calculatePrimes - This is a POST endpoint looking for two parameters, start and end (both integers).
+Returns an ID that should be used with the second endpoint.

-{host}:8080/getPrimes - This is a END endpoint looking for a single parameter, an ID.
+-{host}:8080/getPrimes - This is a END endpoint looking for a single parameter, an ID.
 Returns a list of all the primes.
 If there are no prime numbers within the initial boundaries given from the first call to /calculatePrimes, this will return nothing but will have a 200 status code.

 Some Notes:
 - I'm almost certain this app will break if you give a number larger than the size of the Java integer (2^31).